loraaaamrita/asset-tracker-angular/README.md

 To start the API server run `node server` in the folder where the API server files are.

 ​
-In order to properly run the entire application you must have both the frontend and API server running as well as have a valid username and password.
+In order to properly run the entire application you must have the fronten and the API server running and have the the PostgreSQL database installed and setup.

 ​
 Both the API server and the front end can be stopped by holding down the `CTRL` and pressing `c`.